JeremiahKaren/35percent.github.io/elmington-estate-regeneration.md

 ![](http://crappistmartin.github.io/images/elmingtondisposal.png)

 In Oct 2012 the Council's Cabinet [resolved](http://moderngov.southwark.gov.uk/ieListDocuments.aspx?CId=302&MId=4247&Ver=4) to issue a Compulsory Purchase Order on remaining leaseholders and tenants on phase 3 (Sites C, D, E and G).

-On 31st March 2014, the Council approved planning applications for 14/AP/3277, which enabled the provision of 130 new private homes, 36 intermediate and 38 social rented.
+In 2014 the Council approved the following planning applications for these sites.

+ * 14/AP/3277 - 89 new homes, 11 of which shared ownership and 22 social rented.

+ * 14/AP/3276 - 54 new homes, of which 7 shared ownership and 14 social rented.

+ * 14/AP/3288 - 82 new homes, of which 9 shared ownership and 21 social rented.

 In 2015 the Council served the Compulsory Purchase Order on Site E and submitted its [Statement of Reasons](/img/ElmingtonSiteE_SOR.pdf) to the Secrectary of State.